deeplearning4j/deeplearning4j/glossary.md

 ### <a name="gaussian">Gaussian Distribution</a>
 A Gaussian, or [normal](https://en.wikipedia.org/wiki/Normal_distribution), distribution, is a continuous probability distribution that represents the probability that any given observation will occur on different points of a range.
 Visually, it resembles what's usually called a Bell curve.

-### <a name="gradient">Gradient</a>
+### <a name="gradient">Gradient Descent</a>
 Gradient is another word for the rate of change of a neural net as it learns how to reconstruct a dataset.
-That process of minimizing error is called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
+The process of minimizing error is called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
 Gradient is synonymous with the idea of a derivative in [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus).

+        Since MLPs are, by construction, differentiable operators, they can be trained to minimise any differentiable objective function using gradient descent.
+The basic idea of gradient descent is to find the derivative of the objective function with respect to each of the network weights, then adjust the weights in the direction of the negative slope. -Graves

 ### <a name="graphicalmodels">Graphical Models</a>
 An undirected graphical model is another name for a [Bayesian net](https://en.wikipedia.org/wiki/Bayesian_network), which represents the probabilistic relationships between the variables represented by its nodes.